 Our computer facilities are state-of-the-art equipment provided to in-house staff and collaborating scientists.
-We have three Beowulf clusters (78 node ethernet single core, 46 node Infiniband multicore, 5 node Infiniband high memory/multicore) as an advanced computational platform for performing a variety of engineering analysis.
+We have three HPC clusters (15 node ethernet single core, 46 node Infiniband multicore, 8 node Infiniband high memory/multicore) as an advanced computational platform for performing a variety of engineering analysis.
 We also use facilities outside the Division such as fusion, a terascale Linux computing cluster with 320 nodes, and the CAVE, one of the four sophisticated automatic virtual environment systems in existence.

 The Nuclear Engineering Division operates a heterogeneous network of desktops, workstations, and servers to provide the computing environment for Division staff and collaborating scientists.

 Batch computing is done on a high- and low-end Unix workstations while Parallel computing is done on an Infiniband interconnected 624 core HPC cluster and a Legacy 30 core ethernet HPC cluster.
 Queuing systems schedule jobs according to their requirements and available resources.
 Desktop units are a mix of Unix, Linux, Mac, and PC workstations, and the Division runs a number of servers providing email, file storage, Web applications and system administration.

 The Division's computational resources are connected through a star-configuration, switch-based network operating at up to 1Gbps.
 Servers and desktop units are connected through 100/1000 Mbps switched ports.
 The network is connected to the Argonne fiber network.